European Parliament backs compromise in step towards U.S. trade deal

 In a statement, the Green group in the European Parliament said the compromise version still allowed foreign investors to use a separate layer of jurisdiction, other than the domestic legal system.

-"The Greens call on citizens, trade unions, non-governmental organizations, towns and regions and businesses to speak out and contact their elected representatives and hold them to account on this attempt to privatize justice and infringe democratic rights," Green Member of the European Parliament Yannick Jadot said.
+"The Greens call on citizens, trade unions, non-governmental organisations, towns and regions and businesses to speak out and contact their elected representatives and hold them to account on this attempt to privatise justice and infringe democratic rights," Green Member of the European Parliament Yannick Jadot said.

 (Editing by Ruth Pitchford)